HOW-TO GUIDES

 Step 1

-Attach a small block to the bottom of the outside rim joist.
+If you are working alone, you can attach a small block to the bottom of one outside joist to hold up that end of the rim joist while you fasten the other .
 Use a scrap piece of lumber and attach it from the underside of the joist with 3” wood screws.
-It should protrude past the end of the joist.

 Place the rim joist on top of the blocks and close to the ends of the joists.